What is a chemotherapy port (port-a-cath)?

 Most people feel back to normal within a few days, but if you experience signs of infection like chest pain, fever, or fluid around the incision, contact I-Vascular Center right away.
 You’ll find the phone numbers for each of our three clinics at the bottom of every page on our website.

-How do I take care of my port-a-cath?
+How do I take care of my chemo port (port-a-cath)?

-For your port-a-cath to properly function, you need to clean it regularly.
+For your chemo port (port-a-cath) to properly function, you need to clean it regularly.
 Following each blood transfusion or draw, Dr. Gerges flushes out the port lines to lower your risk of infection.
-Regularly cleaning the port-a-cath also prevents blood clotting and other potential complications.
+Regularly cleaning the port also prevents blood clotting and other potential complications.

 Three Convenient Texas Locations: